alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### Countdown unit style

-Adopt`unitStyle`countdown unit styles can be set.
+The countdown unit style can be set through 'unitStyle'.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';